 |

-Ticket: Internal note (Advanced AI add-on only) |
+Ticket > Internal note (Advanced AI add-on only) |

 Add an internal note to the ticket.
 For more information about using this action, see Adding an internal note to a ticket using a trigger. |

-Ticket: Priority | The priority can be set to Low, Normal, High or Urgent |
+Ticket > Priority | The priority can be set to Low, Normal, High or Urgent |

-Ticket: Remove tags | The tags that you want removed from the existing list of tags contained in the ticket (if any).
+Ticket > Remove tags | The tags that you want removed from the existing list of tags contained in the ticket (if any).
 Tags must be separated with spaces. |

-Ticket: Satisfaction | You can set this action to: offered to requester.
+Ticket > Satisfaction | You can set this action to: offered to requester.
 This indicates that the survey request has been sent to the ticket requester. |

-Ticket: Remove skills | The skills you want to remove from the ticket.
+Ticket > Remove skills | The skills you want to remove from the ticket.
 This action is available when omnichannel routing is enabled and you've created at least one skill. |

-Ticket: Set schedule (Enterprise plans only) |
+Ticket > Set schedule (Enterprise plans only) |

 Your schedules are available as actions.
 Select Ticket: Set schedule, then select a specific schedule.
 When you set up multiple schedules, you must create triggers to apply your schedules to tickets. |

-Ticket: Set skills | The skills you want to insert into the ticket and whether they are required or can time out.
+Ticket > Set skills | The skills you want to insert into the ticket and their priority for skill timeouts.
 The set skills action deletes all skills currently applied to the ticket and replaces them.
 This action is available when omnichannel routing is enabled and you've created at least one skill. |

-Ticket: Set tags | The tags you want to insert into the ticket.
+Ticket > Set tags | The tags you want to insert into the ticket.
 The set tag action deletes all tags currently applied to the ticket, or associated with any ticket fields, and replaces them.
 Tags must be separated with spaces. |

-Ticket: Share ticket with (Enterprise plans only) |
+Ticket > Share ticket with (Enterprise plans only) |

 Share the ticket with the specified account.
 Requires that a ticket sharing